-Needles to say that St. Vincent and the Grenadines is known for it’s beaches, but also for its oldest botanical gardens in the Western Hemisphere founded in 1765.
+Needless to say that St. Vincent and the Grenadines is known for its beaches, but also for its oldest botanical gardens in the Western Hemisphere founded in 1765.
 Fort Charlotte is a landmark of St Vincent and the Grenadines.
 Overlooking the Kingstown Harbour the fort was completed in 1806, built to defend the country during the struggle for colonial supremacy.
 There is an active volcano on St Vincent (La Soufriere) and the last time it erupted was in 1979.
 The volcano rises to 4,048 feet.
 It is the largest of the 3 craters that are present at the summit of the volcano.
 The other 2, the Somma and the 1812 crater, are both presently dormant.
-The Amazona Guildingi or the St Vincent Parrot is the National Bird.
+The Amazona Guildingi or St Vincent Parrot is the National Bird.

 What is the weather like on Saint Vincent and the Grenadines?

 St. Vincent and the Grenadines is located in the Eastern Caribbean, 100 miles west of Barbados.
 The months of May and June are the sweet spots between the busy high season in winter and the hurricane season in the summer.
 Temperatures are pleasant, and you might get lucky to catch the 12-day Vincy Mas Carnival, the island’s biggest festival.
 It is important to say that St Vincent and the Grenadines lay completely in the Hurricane Alley.